frederic-hallein/physics-engine/README.md

 # Physics Engine

 A 3D physics engine written in C++ using OpenGL for rendering.
-The goal of this project is to implement **Extended Position Based Dynamics (XPBD)** (See [Macklin, Muller and Chentanez, 2016](https://matthias-research.github.io/pages/publications/XPBD.pdf)) for realistic and efficient physics simulations.
+The goal of this project is to implement **Extended Position Based Dynamics (XPBD)** (See [Macklin et al., 2019](https://matthias-research.github.io/pages/publications/smallsteps.pdf)) for realistic and efficient physics simulations.

 ## Features